-Day 3 Granada and Isletas
+Day 3 Isletas & Granada

 Explore also La Merced Church, arguably the most beautiful in the city.
 Enjoy a climb to the belltower for an extra dollar!
 Also visit La Fortaleza, an old Spanish fort constructed in 1748 with the best view over the city!
 Spend the rest of your tour wandering around the main plaza, perhaps even take a horse-drawn buggy ride!
 Feel free to explore more museums as time allows.

 This afternoon head to the shores of Lake Nicaragua for a boat tour of the tiny isletas offshore.
 Over 365 tiny islands were created by the eruption of Mombacho.
 Keep your eyes peeled for birds and other wildlife as you pass each island.

 Day 4 Mombacho Volcano Nature Reserve

 This morning head to nearby Mombacho Volcano, an active volcano that last erupted in 1570.
 Hop into an army cargo vehicle which takes you up the steep climb on the brick road to the top where you find a small biological station.
 Feel free to get out and explore the small exhibits in the station.
 The top part of this volcano is home to a cloudforest, housing some endemic species of flora and fauna only found here.
 You can walk on the trails watching for wildlife, as well as find some lookouts allowing you to peer over into the now-forested craters below.

 Return to Granada and enjoy a free afternoon.
 You can stroll around the town, go kayaking on Lake Nicaragua, or even arrange to take the zip line tour at the base of Mombacho.